datapane/datapane/docs/docs/tutorials/basics/install-datapane.md

 ## Windows Tips and Troubleshooting

-!!! info

-    Having problems running on Windows?
-Please read on...

 We generally recommend installing via `conda` over `pip` on Windows as it's easier to install all the required dependencies.

 If you need to install Python first, the latest versions of Windows 10 can install Python for you automatically - running `python` from the command-prompt will take you to the Windows Store where you can download an [official version](https://docs.python.org/3/using/windows.html#the-microsoft-store-package).
 We also strongly recommend using a 64-bit rather than the 32-bit version of Python, you can check this by running the command `python -c "import struct; print(struct.calcsize('P')*8, 'bit')"` from the Command Prompt.